There’s a land where the mountains are nameless,

 There’s a land - oh, it beckons and beckons,

 And I want to go back - and I will.

 From "The Spell of the Yukon" by Robert W. Service

 About this site

 This site is dedicated to the land and the people north of 60.
-It is meant to delight those who have been north themselves, to shed some light onto the one or other corner of the Great Northland for those who are planning to go, and to entertain those who share an interest in the north but cannot go have a look for themselves.
+It is meant to shed some light onto the one or other corner of Canada’s back of beyond.
+For those who are planning to go and those who share an interest in the North but cannot go have a look for themselves.

-Indeed it appears rather presumptuous to try to capture the vast Northland – said to be “Larger Than Life” according to the Yukon Tourism board – with an apparatus the size of a cigarette pack.
-There is just so much the camera can not convey.
-But having said that: A picture still says more than a thousand words.
-And a panorama is more than the plain addition of its composing single images.
-To view a panorama you may like to use the fullscreen-button on the menue.
-The files behind each panorama should be large enough to moderately zoom in.
-Depending on your bandwidth you may have to wait a second or two for a sharp image to arrive at your screen when scrolling around.
+It appears indeed rather presumptuous to attempt to capture Canada’s Northland, which is said to be "Larger Than Life" according to the Yukon Tourism Board, with an apparatus the size of a pack of cigarettes.
+There's just so much that the camera simply can't convey.
+But nevertheless: A picture still says more than a thousand words.
+And a panorama offers more than just the addition of its individual frames.
+To view a panorama, you may like to use the full screen button in the menu.
+The files behind most panoramas are large enough to zoom in moderately.
+Depending on your bandwidth, you may have to wait a second or two for a sharp image to appear on your screen as you scroll.

 If you have got comments or questions please send an e-mail to Carsten@northof60.de.